harryredmond/ifs-training/Day02/k8s/kubectlget.md

 - `kube-controller-manager` and `kube-scheduler` are other control plane components

-- `coredns` provides DNS-based service discovery ([replacing kube-dns as of 1.11](https://kubernetes.io/blog/2018/07/10/coredns-ga-for-kubernetes-cluster-dns/))
+- `coredns` provides DNS-based service discovery

 - `kube-proxy` is the (per-node) component managing port mappings and such

-- `weave` is the (per-node) component managing the network overlay

 - the `READY` column indicates the number of containers in each pod

-  (1 for most pods, but `weave` has 2, for instance)

 ---